kirchners-manta/MakroLyzer/docs/source/02_Usage.rst

 .. line-block::
   ``-bs``
       Box size of the macromolecule in Angstroms.
 This is required if periodic boundary conditions are used.
-      *Optional.*
+      *Optional.
+Default: infinity*

 Timesteps to calculate
 ------------------
 .. line-block::
   ``-nth``
-      Specify the timesteps to calculate the parameters for.
-The default value is 1, which means that every timestep will be calculated.
+      Specifies the for which how many timesteps from the trajectory the given parameters should be calculated.
       *Optional.
 Default: 1*

 Pattern file